MSco/RealPerfectIdling/README.md

 ##### Changelog:
 * 1.1.1:
 	* Fixed Chocolate Egg Reward.
 Sell reward was not calculated correctly.
-	* Fixed issue that caused writing the remaining cookies for buildings into the input field for cookies wanted in bank
+	* Fixed issue that caused writing the remaining cookies for buildings into the input field for cookies wanted in bank.
-	* Numbers in input fields are not converted anymore, e.g. 108e30 was converted to 1.08E+32
+	* Numbers in input fields are not converted anymore, e.g. 108e30 was converted to 1.08E+32.
+	* Remember input value of input field for HCs wanted.
+	* Scientific notation allowed for HCs wanted.
 * 1.1.0:
 	* New feature added: You can specify a wanted amount of cookies (bank, baked this game or baked all time) and see how long it will take to get it.